 Polyiso typically comes foil-faced on one side, which both acts as an effective vapor barrier and provides a radiant heat barrier if you install it with an air gap.

 Polyiso is completely non-toxic and doesn’t off-gas anything harmful.
-It’s also much more environmentally friendly than XPS foam board.
+It’s also much more environmentally friendly than XPS foam board, but not nearly as environmentally friendly as sheep’s wool insulation.

-VERDICT: This is our top choice for insulating your van.
-We used polyiso in our van build, and we highly recommend it.
+VERDICT: An affordable and effective choice for insulating your van.
+We used polyiso in our first van build, and we highly recommend it – especially for budget builds.
 With polyiso, you get great bang for your buck and even better R-value per inch.
 And when you’re building a van, R-value per inch is supremely important.

 You can find polyiso at most big box hardware stores these days, but it can still be a bit tougher to find than other types of insulation.